eltimster/arc-medtechai/phd-openings.md

 identification of a relevant clinical guideline at a relevant moment in a patient interaction, to support clinical decision making.

-The suitable candidate will have a MSc degree in Computer Science, Computational Linguistics, Artificial Intelligence, or related fields, with good coursework results, evidence of strong capacity for research, and good English skills.
+The suitable candidate will have a BSc (Hons) or MSc degree in Computer Science, Computational Linguistics, Artificial Intelligence, or related fields, with good coursework results, evidence of strong capacity for research, and good English skills.